 During the process of turning your blog into a business, there are things that can easily slip your mind.
 The logistical parts of running a business such as taxation, compliance and bookkeeping are equally important as the rest.
 As soon as you make the decision to go live, then you need to ensure that you have the right protection in place.

-For small businesses starting out, it’s important to manage any risks you might encounter in your line of work and what you can do to manage and mitigate them.
+For small businesses starting out, it’s important to have a developed understanding of the risks you might encounter in your line of work and what you can do to manage and mitigate them.
 From copyright infringement to disputes around image rights and usage – it’s all too easy for these mistakes to happen.
 Professional indemnity insurance is one important way to shield your business from unexpected legal costs, while public liability insurance cover can offer similar protection.

 Looking to go from blogger to billionaire?
 Aiming to shake things up in the blogosphere?
 Tell all in the comments below.

 Northern Soul is a culture and enterprise online magazine about the North of England, founded and edited by journalist and media trainer Helen Nugent.